coltonhurst/dump/README.md

 To run, just make sure the [index.html](simple-skeleton-example-post/index.html) file as well as the [css](simple-skeleton-example-post/css) and [images](simple-skeleton-example-post/images) folder are in the same directory.
 Then, open [index.html](simple-skeleton-example-post/index.html) in a web browser (as simple as it could possibly be)!

+### Swift

+Contains a previous repo which had one class of progress.

 ### Vue and Vuetify Hello World

 Like the two projects above, it's as simple as possible to run.
 Just open the [index.html](vue-and-vuetify-hello-world/index.html) in a web browser with [app.js](vue-and-vuetify-hello-world/app.js) in the same directory.
 It simply displays Hello World, but has Vue and Vuetify integrated as a simple starting point for learning, testing, and building things with the Vue.js framework.